vankessel/vankessel.github.io/blog/_posts/2018-10-23-visualizing-complex-functions.md

 {% include video.html url="/assets/videos/visualizing-complex-functions/z^-0.5.webm" %}

 This one is similar to the last except that two poles are removed from the original at symmetric angles.
 This sheds some light on the previous function.
-I hypothesize that the previous interpolation also had moving poles, but they were hidden by the branch cut.
+I would guess that the previous interpolation also had moving poles, but they were hidden behind the branch cut.

 ### Power of i